MicahJank/homerun-fe/README.md

 ## [Knex](https://www.npmjs.com/package/knex)
 -    Knex can be built using a JavaScript build tool such as browserify or webpack.
 In fact, this documentation uses a webpack build which includes knex.
 View source on this page to see the browser build in-action (the global knex variable).

+# Documentation

+See [Backend Documentation](https://github.com/MicahJank/homerun-be/blob/master/README.md) for details on the backend of our project.
 <!--
 <!-- PRIVATE -->
 <!-- #  Environment Variables